-In her program notes Churchill correctly bemoans the fact that the English revolution and particularly its radical groups get scant attention in modern school history.
-Churchill’s plays concentrate on three main groups the Levellers, Diggers, and Ranters.
-While there are programmatic distinctions between the groups, there is much that unites them.
+In her programme notes Churchill correctly bemoans the fact that the English revolution and particularly its radical groups get scant attention in modern school history.
+Churchill’s plays concentrates on three main groups the Levellers, Diggers and Ranters.
+While there are programmatic distinctions between the groups there is much that unites them.
 While Churchill does not examine the role of Quakers in her play many leading figures of the Levellers, Ranters and Diggers would end their days paid up members of the Quakers.

-Churchill throughout her career to date has tackled complex historical questions in a simple but thought provoking way.
-Earlier plays have included “Fen" which was about farm workers in England and "Mad Forest" during the Romanian revolution.
-She has also not been scared to use different theatrical techniques such as the use collage form.
+Churchill throughout her career to date has tackled complex historical questions in a simple but thought-provoking way.
+Earlier plays have included “Fen" which was about farmworkers in England and "Mad Forest" on the Romanian revolution.
+She has also not been scared to use theatrical different techniques such as the use collage form.